-The St. Mary, Menomonee Falls Parish community (Parish) is committed to a stewardship way of living.
-We give our Time, Talent, and Treasure for the betterment of the Parish out of gratitude to God.
+The St. Mary Parish Community is committed to a stewardship way of living.
+We give our time, talent, and treasures for the betterment of the parish out of gratitude to God.
 As such, we seek to live in a responsible manner within our means.

 The policy and related approvals should:

 - Ensure that the purpose and outcome of fundraisers are transparent

 - Coordinate fundraising events with the Liturgical Year

 - Ensure Sacrificial Giving is the primary source of income for all operating groups • Promote fewer, more successful fundraisers

 Why We Need a Fundraising Policy

 The parish operating groups and ministries each host numerous activities, events, and fundraisers that are critical to supporting our collective parish mission.
 Conflicts in scheduling, the sheer number of events, and the over-solicitation of parishioners required the change to a formal written policy.
 This policy defines the procedures and acceptable boundaries of fundraising within our parish community.
 It is important that church leaders are aware of when, how often, and for what purposes our members are asked for donations.
 Therefore, it is essential that the Parish pre-approves activities and maintains a calendar of activity from all operating groups that solicit funds or goods from the Parish.
 The Sunday collection and annual parish commitments, along with tuition payments, are the primary source of income for the operating groups.
 Certain major fundraisers are built into the parish budget.
 Beyond these, additional requests for money or goods are often proposed by individual ministries.
 While activities are conducted with the best of intentions, we do not want to ask our Parish family for funds excessively or too frequently.

 - To ensure a consistent and fair procedure for approving all fundraising activities, both existing events and new.